 It is often the case with Web 2.0 tools that one type of tool will exhibit aspects of other types.
 For example, both a blog and Facebook can be used for a conversation, but both are also different in many other aspects of their use.
 This is not necessarily a matter of great concern, since each of the tools discussed below can be useful in their own right.
 When a tool has additional functions or integrates usefully with another tool, there may be additional benefits.

 It is also the case that not all of the tools discussed below will work well in every situation.
 The successful use of a particular tool or approach by one agency or program does not mean that replicating it will guarantee success.

 It can be useful to learn from the lessons of other agencies about their Government 2.0 initiatives.
 The Government 2.0 Taskforce discussed their online engagement experiences in their final report.
 For an overseas example, see the National Library of New Zealand’s discussion of lessons learned from their first year of blogging.
-AGIMO has created a Government 2.0 govdex community open to Australian public servants from all levels of government to discuss and share knowledge about Government 2.0.
-Requests for membership can be sent to email@example.com.
+AGIMO created a Government 2.0 govdex community open to Australian public servants from all levels of government to discuss and share knowledge about Government 2.0 (subsequently closed in June 2015).